scp756-221/course-site/docs/a2/page.md

 ### Reflecting and looking ahead

-Running the service remotely required much more work than was required to run it locally in Assignment&nbsp;1.
+Running the service remotely required more work than was required when you were running it locally in Assignment&nbsp;1.
 The extra work fell under three categories:

 1. Configuring and starting a remote machine.
-This is something that may be streamlined by process and/or improved tooling.
+(This is something that may be streamlined by process and/or improved tooling.)
 2. Transferring the source files to the remote machine.
 3. Security to ensure that attackers cannot charge their use of AWS to your account.